December 10, 2024 PhD student Jessica Allison successfully defended her dissertation. Congratulations Dr. Allison!

 November 17, 2018 Linda was interviewed as a Rhodes Scholar finalist in the Washington DC area.
 Congratulations Linda!

-October 8, 2018 Graduate student Jess and Hua’s article on cloning is published in the Conversation.
+October 8, 2018 Graduate student Jess and Hua’s article on cloning is published in The Conversation.

 Could villains clone themselves to take over the world?